5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/AirportItllwm_Sequoia.md

 ## Instructions

 We need to prepare the `config.plist` and EFI folder content to make `AirportItlwm.kext` work again!
+You can either follow the instructions below, or [copy the settings from this plist](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/plist/AirportItlwm_Sequoia.plist) ⚠️ Make sure to adjust the PCI path of the WiFi card so that it matches the path to the WiFi card in your system!

 ### 1. Spoof Intel WiFi as a Broadcom card